iamartineza/biosspheres/README.md

 python==3.9

-It has been tested only with python=3.9
+It has been tested only with python 3.9

 # Installing instructions